rweigel/phys305/syllabus.md

 ## Thursday, October 14th

-* Mid-term exam during class time.
-Location TBD.
+* Mid-term exam during class time in Innovation Hall, room 131.
 Closed book and note.
-Will provide a list of equations that you need to know.
+I will provide a list of equations that you need to know.

 # Topics Covered and Catalog Description